PraneethVankayala/NestedRecyclerView-Example/README.md

 ```
 **Setting up the Android Project**

-1.Download the BookList project source.
+1.Download the NestedRecyclerView project source.
 You can do this either by forking and cloning the repository (recommended if you plan on pushing changes) or by downloading it as a ZIP file and extracting it.

 2.Open Android Studio, you will see a Welcome to Android window.
 Under Quick Start, select Import Project (Eclipse ADT, Gradle, etc.)